CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/resource-costing.md

 ![Resource Costing](./media/resource-costing/resource-costing.webp)

+---

 ## General Information

-Resource Costing is created automatically upon adding a new Resource to the system.
-For every Resource, separate Resource Costing is created for each of the [Cost Categories](../costing-material-and-resources/cost-categories.md) in the system (Note that Resource Costing for Cost Category 000 cannot be edited on this form).
+Resource Costing entries are created automatically when a new Resource is added to the system.
+For every Resource, separate Resource Costing is created for each of the [Cost Categories](../costing-material-and-resources/cost-categories.md) in the system.
+However, Resource Costing for Cost Category 000 cannot be edited directly within this form.

-During the Item Cost Roll-up for a semi-finished or finished product, these fixed and variable overhead values will be displayed within the Fixed and Variable Overhead columns.
+During the Item Cost Roll-up process, fixed and variable overhead values are displayed within the respective columns, providing transparency in cost evaluation for semi-finished or finished goods.

 ### Resource Cost Calculation

 ![Resource Costing](./media/resource-costing/resource-costing-2.webp)

-Overall Resource Cost calculation is based on three elements:
+The overall Resource Cost calculation is derived from three primary elements:

-1. Resource Cost – in Resource Costing is calculated for 1 hour of work.
-Resource cost taken under consideration in Item Costing is calculated based on two values: Resource Costing Hourly Rate and Resource Times values (default Resource Times values for a specific Resource are defined in Resource form, but it can be later changed in a particular Operation and specific Production Process):
+1. **Resource Cost** – Calculated for one hour of work, based on the Resource Costing Hourly Rate and Resource Times values.
+TDefault Resource Times are initially defined in the Resource form but can be modified later for specific Operations or Production Processes:

     ![Resource to Resource Costing](./media/resource-costing/resource-resource-costing.webp)